Efficient Manifold and Subspace Approximations with Spherelets: Spherical Principal Component Analysis

-\begin{remark} Alternatively, we could have minimized $\sum_{i=1}^n d^2(X_i,S_V(c,r)),$ corresponding to the sum of squared residuals.
-However, the resulting optimization problem is non convex, lacks an analytic solution, and iterative algorithms may be slow to converge, while only producing local minima. \end{remark}
+\begin{remark} Alternatively, we could have minimized $\sum_{i=1}^n d^2(X_i,S_V(c,r)),$ corresponding to the sum of squared residuals, also known as geometric loss.
+However, the resulting optimization problem is non convex, lacks an analytic solution, and iterative algorithms may be slow to converge, while only producing local minima.
+Instead, we consider the algebraic loss function in Equation (\ref{eqn:SPCAloss}), which is more robust with respect to noise \citep{coope1993circle} and admits a closed-form solution. \end{remark}

-\begin{corollary} If $X_i \in S_V(c,r)$ for all $i$, SPCA will find the same minimizer as the loss function in Remark \ref{spcaremark}, corresponding to exactly $(V,c,r)$. \end{corollary}
+\begin{corollary} If $X_i \in S_V(c,r)$ for all $i$, SPCA will find the same minimizer as the loss function in the above Remark, corresponding to exactly $(V,c,r)$. \end{corollary}